You're Not Just an Athlete Anymore: You're a Player and a CEO

 The Business Goal: Honest Profit

-The fundamental job of any CEO is to build a system that manages revenue and expenses in a way that returns an honest profit.
+The CEO's fundamental job is building a system to manage revenue and expenses, returning an honest profit.

 This profit is not just a leftover number; it is the fuel for your future.
 Honest profits result from intention.
 Those profits are available for your long-term wealth building, setting up your family, and taking care of those you love.
 But that honest profit is only available after you have paid all your operating expenses.